mwouts/jupytext/README.md

 The `percent` format is currently available for Python, Julia, R, Bash, Scheme and C++.
 Open our sample notebook in the `percent` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pct.py).

-If the `percent` format is your favorite, add the following to your `.jupyter/jupyter_notebook_config.py` file:
+If the `percent` format is your favorite one, add the following to your `.jupyter/jupyter_notebook_config.py` file:
 ```python
 c.ContentsManager.preferred_jupytext_formats_save = "py:percent" # or "auto:percent"
 ```